 Rasgulla, predominantly popular in the state of West Bengal and its adjoining state of Odisha, tops my list.
-The pure white colour of it in round shapes is sure to attract and lure you to go for a sumptuous bite.
-Prepared from chenna (farmers cheese) and semolina, the taste of Rasgulla wins the heart of food lovers.
+The pure white color of it in round shapes is sure to attract and lure you to go for a sumptuous bite.
+Prepared from chenna (farmers’ cheese) and semolina, the taste of Rasgulla wins the heart of food lovers.
 It is one of the oldest and traditional East Indian desserts.
-Farmers cheese is prepared in the same process that of cottage cheese only that it is not pressed for a long time to form cubes.
-Made from cow of buffalo milk, the chenna has a unique quality perfect for preparing the lips-smacking rasgullas.
+Farmer’s cheese is prepared in the same process that of cottage cheese only that it is not pressed for a long time to form cubes.
+Made from a cow or buffalo milk, the chenna has a unique quality perfect for preparing the lips-smacking rasgullas.
 The round balls are dipped in sugar syrup before serving.
-They can be consumed both hot and cold, both with its sensational feeling for the taste buds.
+They can be consumed both hot and cold, both with a sensational feeling for the taste buds.

 Sandesh is one of the popular and renowned East Indian desserts.
 Made from cottage cheese and sugar, the moment you place it inside your mouth, it creates a tempting feeling within.
-The shapes are typically round or can be moulded into various shapes of birds, animals, flowers or patterns.
+The shapes are typically round or can be molded into various shapes of birds, animals, flowers, or patterns.
 Gifting a box of Sandesh during ceremonies, festivals or any gathering is very common.
-It is a speciality again of West Bengal.
-During winter, the sugar is replaced by jaggery imparting a brownish colour to the normal white coloured sweet.
+It is a specialty again of West Bengal.
+During winter, the sugar is replaced by jaggery imparting a brownish color to the normal white-colored sweet.
 The sugar ones as well as the ones made with jaggery are tasty and famous among the foodies.
-Some chefs garnish it with pistachios, almonds or even a small pie of apple.
+Some chefs garnish it with pistachios, almonds, or even a small pie of apple.
 Sandesh is served under normal temperature or sometimes chilled.

 Thekua is said to be originated from the state of Bihar.
 The sweet is offered to the Gods during the Chhat festival, a 4-day long folk festival celebrated prominently in the states of Bihar and Jharkhand.
-It is customary in almost all the households of the states to prepare Thekua, offer to the Gods and then serve friends and families.
-Made with wheat flour, jaggery and grated coconut, the taste is unique and savoury.
-Its reddish-brown in colour imparted by the deep fry in ghee.
+It is customary in almost all the households of the states to prepare Thekua, offer to the Gods, and then serve friends and families.
+Made with wheat flour, jaggery, and grated coconut, the taste is unique and savory.
+Its reddish-brown in color imparted by the deep fry in ghee.
 The shapes are more or less oval in shape and pressed flat.
-The key feature of Thekua is it’s crispy and hard from outside but soft inside.
-The coconut adds in, to its soothing flavour.
+The key feature of Thekua is it’s crispy and hard from the outside but soft inside.
+The coconut adds, to its soothing flavor.

-The state of West Bengal stands ahead all when it comes to sweets.
+The state of West Bengal stands ahead when it comes to sweets.
 Hence you find that most of the East Indian desserts I am referring belong to this state.
 The colloquial language for sweet in Bengal is mishti.
-Born and brought up West Bengal, I have a special connection with the sweets from my childhood.
+Born and brought up in West Bengal, I have a special connection with the sweets from my childhood.
 We offer sweets to our guests and even when we visit our friends and relatives.
-Rajbhog is one such traditional and palatable East Indian desserts, prominent in Bengal.
-It looks almost like a Rasgulla but golden coloured.
-Made with farmers cheese or cottage cheese and semolina, a mixture of nuts is stuffed into it, in the middle.
-Almonds, pistachios, saffron, cardamom and sometimes dried milk solids are used for the stuffing at the centre of Rajbhog.
-The round balls are dipped into sugar syrup for the spongy texture and sweet taste.
+Rajbhog is one such traditional and palatable East Indian dessert, prominent in Bengal.
+It looks almost like a Rasgulla but golden colored.
+Made with farmers’ cheese or cottage cheese and semolina, a mixture of nuts is stuffed into it, in the middle.
+Almonds, pistachios, saffron, cardamom, and sometimes dried milk solids are used for the stuffing at the center of Rajbhog.
+The round balls are dipped into sugar syrup for a spongy texture and sweet taste.

 Mishti Doi is another vehemently popular dessert prevalent in West Bengal.
-Serving it at the end of a meal is a very common phenomenon in households as well as the restaurant buffets.
-Mishti means sweet and doi means curd, so essentially its a sweetened curd.
-Cow of buffalo milk is used for preparing mishti doi mixed with jaggery for that light brownish colour.
+Serving it at the end of a meal is a very common phenomenon in households as well as restaurant buffets.
+Mishti means sweet and Doi means curd, so essentially it’s a sweetened curd.
+Cow of buffalo milk is used for preparing mishti doi mixed with jaggery for that light brownish color.
 The mixture is cooked until it thickens and then left to ferment.
-The fermentation is normally done in earthen pots, that adds in the flavour and texture to the curd.
+The fermentation is normally done in earthen pots, which adds flavor and texture to the curd.
 It is served also in earthen pots chilled.

 Naru is a Bengali’s delight, a sweet specifically prepared during the festive season.
 The sweet is offered to the Gods in many households.
 In rural areas, a common sight is to observe ladies huddled together to prepare Narus, forming groups.
 Some grate the coconuts, while some mix the coconut with jaggery or sugar in a big container and some start preparing the small round brownish balls with the mixture.
-Its an art and skill to shape the balls with absolute smoothness.
-Narus must be consumed but by bit to feel the essence of its texture and flavour.
+It’s an art and skill to shape the balls with absolute smoothness.
+Narus must be consumed bit by bit to feel the essence of its texture and flavor.

 A travel enthusiast craving to explore the exotic destinations in the world, deciphering the mysteries and the thrill concealed in them.